vatsals21/UnitConverter/README.md

 3. Pull the project in VS Code(or any other IDE).
 4. Run Android emulator.
 5. run command - npx react-native run-android

+## Future

+Currently, the user has to go through the whole list of available currencies in the dropdown.
+To resolve this, the idea is to develop a search feature in currency conversion for a better user-friendly UI.